SuadeLabs/fire/documentation/properties/type.md

 ### pref_share
 The [FCA](https://www.handbook.fca.org.uk/handbook/glossary/G1587.html) defines a **preference share** as:
 > A share conferring preference as to income or return of capital which does not form part of the equity share capital of a company

+### treasury
+According to IAS 32.33, if an entity reacquires its own equity instruments, those instruments shall be considered **treasury shares**, and shall be deducted from equity.

 ### debt
 This is a "catch all" term for debt of any kind, *bond*, *bond_amortising*, *index_linked_gilt*, *covered_bond*, *abs*, *residential_mbs*, *non_residential_mbs*, *frn*, *govt_gteed_frn*, to be used when further granularity is not available or not needed.